yifso/nteract/docs/groups/editors-group.md

 #### Editor

-The `monaco-editor` package provides the core functionality to render [Monaco Editor](https://microsoft.github.io/monaco-editor/) as a React component.
+The `@nteract/monaco-editor` package provides the core functionality to render [Monaco Editor](https://microsoft.github.io/monaco-editor/) as a React component.
 It also fetches code tab-completion items when running a notebook connected to a Jupyter kernel.
 To coordinate with notebook semantics, the package requires the following props in the `IMonacoProps` interface:

 * `id` - A unique identifier for the editor instance.
 In the notebook context, since every cell is tied to a single instance of the editor, `id` refers to the unique ID of the cell.
 * `contentRef` - A unique identifier for the editor's host application.
 In the notebook context, `contentRef` provides a reference to the container element for the main notebook app component.